DanSun18/plm-backup-system/BACKUP_GUIDE.md

 3. On the backup system, run the command `mongorestore --host real-producers-test.colab.duke.edu --username "plmUser" --password "<plmUserPassword>" --authenticationDatabase plm <path-to-backup> --drop --objcheck`.
 The `--drop` opiton will drop the database before attempt to restore, and `objecheck` will check for validity while attempting to restore.

 4. You will see command line outputs that indicate whether the restore was successful.
-In case of schema unmatch, you also be notified on the command line.
+In case of schema unmatch, you will also be notified on the command line.

 ## Check for validity